 If you’re hoping to choose a home that’s your primary residence that can be rented out when you’re away for half the year, you’ll also be eligible for the Florida Homestead tax exemption.
 Through this, the growth rate of your home’s taxable value is limited, and the increase in its market value will outstrip growth in its taxable value.

 What makes the Emerald Coast such a great market?

 Aside from its sugar white sand, clear water and plentiful sunshine, several of the communities along Florida’s Gulf Coast have been lauded as top vacation rental markets.

 Rented.com rankings are based on factors ranging from real estate prices, local rental rates, maintenance costs and the popularity of the destination.
-And, speaking of rental rates, the average estimated rental income in Panama City Beach in 2018 is $26,301, with an average home price of $246,400, according to figures from Zillow.
+And, speaking of rental rates, the average estimated rental income in Panama City Beach in 2018 was $26,301, with an average home price of $246,400, according to figures from Zillow.
 But these excellent vacation rental conditions are nothing new.
-Last year, the same study determined that Destin, just one hour west, was the second-best short-term rental market in the country, with an estimated rental income of $46,141.
+In 2017, the same study determined that Destin, just one hour west, was the second-best short-term rental market in the country, with an estimated rental income of $46,141.
 Even back in 2016, PCB made the number one spot on the list with an estimated rental income of $28,800.